 They eventually would become separate as the secularization of European society proceeded.
 The building and keeping of peace would begin to be reinterpreted in this context, and iudicium Dei would fall out of favor.
 The disappearance of iudicium Dei would mean the replacement of God by something or someone else in the secular world.
 And for Brown, that something was the secular power of kings and lords, who would become largely responsible for law and order.
-It was the 12th century that saw this power emerge, and the 12th century that saw the "transition from consensus to authority."
+It was the 12th century that saw this power emerge, and the 12th century that saw the "transition from consensus to authority."8

 Brown's thesis is bold and convincing, and it makes a significant contribution to the historical study of iudicium Dei.
 But does this interpretation effectively deal with the problem of disputes and litigation in medieval Europe in general?
-Because of various problems in this theory, answer has to be "no".
-I would, however, like to use Brown's argument as a point of departure.
+Because of various problems in this theory, the answer has to be "no".
+Yet I use Brown's argument as a point of departure.
 This is because of its clarity and insight, and because it provides us with an important perspective for understanding the history of iudicium Dei.

-I would like to proceed with this examination, with Brown's theory in mind, by going into a more detailed example.
+I proceed with this examination, with Brown's theory in mind, by going into a more detailed example.

-2. A lawsuit at Fleury
+II.
+A Lawsuit at Fleury

-There is a volume called the Miracles of St. Benedict written around the middle of the 9th century by Adrevald, an abbot of Fleury, a Benedictine monastery belonging to the Frankish kingdom.
-In it there are records of "legal conflicts" with other monasteries, making it a valuable resource of information on litigation.
-One of the more famous among them deals with a dispute occurring in 830 between the Abbey of St. Denis concerning the ownership of serfs.
+A volume called Miracles of St. Benedict was written around the middle of the 9th century by Adrevald, an abbot of Fleury, a Benedictine monastery belonging to the Frankish kingdom.
+It records "legal conflicts" with other monasteries, making it a valuable resource of information on litigation.
+One of the more famous disputes occurs in 830 between the Abbey of St. Denis concerning the ownership of serfs.

 The dispute was tried in court.
 Along with Jonas, Bishop of Orleans, and Donat, Count of Moulin, there were numerous "masters of the law" (legum magistri) and judges (iudices).
-Representatives of the King suggested that it would be appropriate to move the lawsuit (placitum) to Orleans because judges of Salic law may not pass a verdict on a religious matter that is under the rule of Holy Roman law.
+Representatives of the king suggested that it would be appropriate to move the lawsuit (placitum) to Orleans because judges of Salic law may not pass a verdict on a religious matter that is under the rule of Roman law.
 When they arrived in Orleans, "The masters of the law and judges from both sides debated fervently.
 This is because legal experts from Orleans and Gatinais were lined up there."
-The parties refused to compromise, and in a court held by Genes, Deputy Count, "It was suggested that the parties should provide one witness each, and after swearing an oath, they should settle the dispute by battling with shields and clubs."
+The parties refused to compromise, and in a court held by Genes, the Deputy Count, "It was suggested that the parties should provide one witness each, and after swearing an oath, they should settle the dispute by battling with shields and clubs."